MagicSquad/DeepPocket/README.md

 # DeepPocket
 Hi Members,
-   Welcome to Magic Squad.This is your team host.
+   Welcome to Magic Squad.
+This is your team host, Vishal.

-sincerely,
-Vishal.